TestingContributor/gtk3-tutorial/colorchooserwidget.rst

 .. note::

-  Internally, the ColorChooserDialog uses the :doc:`colorchooser` object to perform actions such as retrieving the selected colour.
+  Internally, the ColorChooserWidget uses the :doc:`colorchooser` object to perform actions such as retrieving the selected colour.
 See the ColorChooser page for further methods.

 ===========
 Constructor